dev-xero/dev-xero/README.md

 <section>
   <h3><b>~/about</b></h3>
   <p>
     Hey there, I'm a software engineer experienced developing in backend and applied Machine Learning systems.
 I enjoy tinkering with computer graphics, app development, and distributed systems in my spare time.
-Nice to meet you :D
+Pleasure meeting you!
   </p>
 </section>